joelchan/inst126-intro-programming-notes/_sources/4_Conditionals.md

 :align: center
 ```

+Some examples:
-Simple example: you have a fever if you're above 100, hypothermia if you're under 95; otherwise, you're all good!
+- you have a fever if you're above 100, hypothermia if you're under 95; otherwise, you're all good!

-Or, choosing an outfit depending on where you want to go (in the Spring in Maryland!).
+- choosing an outfit depending on where you want to go (in the Spring in Maryland!).

-Or, choosing a football play depending on what you think the defense is showing.
+- choosing a football play depending on what you think the defense is showing.

 Any other examples?